Lecter314/dash.poltly-in-python/README.md

 # dash.poltly-in-python
 backup for python class project, master1grade

-$project
+## project
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 Look how easy it is to use: